lithops-cloud/airflow-plugin/README.md

 	[2, 3, 4]
 	```

- - **IbmCloudFunctionsMapReduceOperator**
+ - **IbmPyWrenMapReduceOperator**

-	Invokes multiple parallel tasks, as many as how much data is in parameter `map_iterdata`.
+	It invokes multiple parallel tasks, as many as how much data is in parameter `map_iterdata`.
 It applies the function `map_function` to every element in `iterdata`.
 Finally, in invokes a `reduce_function` that gathers all the map results.

 	| Parameter | Description | Default | Type |
 	| ------------ | ------------- | ------ | ---- |